The Professor. The Oilfield Mystery (Professor Kramer and the Mystery of the Russian Blood)

 Scene of the Crime - Defenseless

 The body of the head of the police academy is discovered.
-At first everything points towards suicide with his own service weapon, particularly as his wife has been found dead on the top floor of the building.
-It seems he battered her to death in the heat of the moment.
-But it's a different picture after the autopsy.
-The projectile in his chest wasn't fi red from his own weapon; however, the type of bullet is police-only issue.
+At first everything points towards suicide with his own service weapon, especially as his wife has been found dead on the top floor of the building.
+It seems he beat her to death in the heat of the moment.
+But the autopsy paints a whole other picture.
+The projectile in his chest wasn't fired from his own weapon; yet the type of bullet is a police-only issue.
 That means the perpetrator is most likely from his own ranks.
-Moritz Eisner and Bibi Fellner's investigations at the police academy reveal some extremely suspicious aspects.
+Moritz Eisner and Bibi Fellner's investigations at the police academy dig up some extremely suspicious facts.

 Scene of the Crime - Virus

-A black man, beaten to death in a quarry, is found near a small community.
+A black man, beaten to death in a quarry, is found near a small town.
 An explosive case in times like these.
-That's why the investigators Moritz Eisner and Bibi Fellner from Vienna are sent to the sleepy little town of Pöllau, to provide a certain detachment and objectivity.
-The dead man is carrying no ID, nor is he known in the town.
-He can't be identified in the 'Fluchthof', a property set up by a doctor, Albert Reuss, as refugee accommodation for Africans.
-After years of working for NGOs he has moved back to his home town.
-The autopsy not only reveals that the man must have already been dead by the time he was deposited in the quarry, it also shows that he was infected with Ebola.
+Two viennese investigators, Moritz Eisner and Bibi Fellner, are sent to the quiet little town of Pöllau to offer a fresh perspective on the case.
+The dead man is not known in town and has no ID on him.
+The 'Fluchthof', a housing centre for Africans, can't identify him.
+The founder of this organisation, Doctor Alfred Reuss, has returned to his home town after years of working for NGOs.
+The autopsy not only reveals that the man must have already been dead by the time he was deposited in the quarry, but also that he was infected with Ebola.
 The diagnosis immediately triggers the emergency plan for highly infectious diseases.
 The town of Pöllau is sealed off.
-The people panic.
-Moritz and Bibi have to continue with their investigations while this state of emergency is in place, in constant danger of becoming infected with the deadly virus themselves.
+Panic spreads.
+Moritz and Bibi have to continue with their investigations throughout this state of emergency, while running the risk of being contaminated.

 available worldwide except for Germany